indie-mirror/4042302-site/content/how.md

 }
 ```

+For example, if your site uses [Let’s Encrypt](https://letsencrypt.org) on Ubuntu, you should find your site configuration file in `/etc/nginx/sites-available/https.conf`.

-## Others
+## Other platforms

-If you’d like to help, get involved and contribute by sending pull requests detailing how to implement 404 → 302 on other servers and platforms.
+[Edit this page on GitHub](https://github.com/indie-mirror) to contribute 404 → 302 configurations for your favourite servers and platforms and send us a pull request.